sszlachetka/ServiceBusAdmin/docs/advanced-usage-scenarios.md

 seba subscription receive dead-letter topic1/sub1 --max 1000 --message-handling-concurrency-level 20
 ```

 Move first 1000 messages from subscription's dead-letter queue back to the topic.
 Handle concurrently up to 20 messages at a time.
 Please note that when messages are moved from DLQ to other Service Bus entities, then they get new sequence numbers, so the order in which messages are sent is meaningful.
-Using `--message-handling-concurrency-level` option when moving messages from DLQ to other Service Bus entity may change the order of message.
+Using `--message-handling-concurrency-level` option when moving messages from DLQ to other Service Bus entity may change the order of messages.
 ```shell
 seba subscription receive send topic1/sub1 -dlq --max 1000 --message-handling-concurrency-level 20
 ```